yuvipanda/jupyterhub-singlenode-deploy/README.md

 3. Copy `hieradata/config.yaml.sample` to `hieradata/config.yaml`, and modify it to fit your needs
 4. Run `sudo ./apply.bash` inside the `jupyterhub-singlenode-deploy` dir!

 This will setup a basic jupyterhub.
-We will eventually add configuration with hiera.